kpath1999/kpath1999.github.io/_posts/2024-12-24-ep2batterylessuav.markdown

 **Moving forward.** There’s a lot happening right now.
 One big project is focused on a new way to harvest energy from impacts.
 On the vaping side, the team’s creating a device that snaps onto existing e-cigarettes and tracks when someone vapes, records the data, and sends it to an iPhone.
 Battery-free UAV work is ongoing and there are a few soft robotics projects keeping him busy as well.

-> More of a visual learner?
-There's a YouTube video too.
-Click [here](https://www.youtube.com/watch?v=fAKvoZkC-Zo&t=1408s).
+> On the go?
+There's an audio-only version too.
+Click [here](https://open.spotify.com/embed/episode/4tQVp0l21cQIgZC3jIUfdR?utm_source=generator).

 Rishabh's actively pushing the boundaries of engineering and sustainability.
 His work focuses on battery-free technologies and embedded systems.
 He’s one of the key minds behind Protean, a platform that enables battery-free sensors to perform advanced machine learning tasks while adapting to unpredictable energy conditions.
 He’s also explored the skies with his work on battery-free UAVs, inspired by bird flight.
 Imagine a drone powered entirely by solar energy, capable of ultra-long missions without the need for batteries.
 And if that’s not enough, Rishabh has also ventured into healthcare innovation with his work on phantom organs, like the phantom lung.